Lightnet/spacetimedb-app-game/README.md

   There is event can be use for damage event trigger.
 Found in the spacetimedb docs.

 # Base on ideas:
-  This remind of the someone made a Linux Kernel Port console boot as terminal.
+  This remind of the someone made a Linux Kernel Port console boot as terminal on browser client.
 As well Doom was port SQL which name DOOMQL that found in github repo made by other user.

 # SpaceTimeDB Features:
 - table